fredhopp/flip-flop-prompter/README.md

 ## 📖 Usage

 ### **Basic Workflow**
-1. **Set Content Families**: Select appropriate content families (PG/NSFW/Hentai) for snippet filtering
+1. **Set Content Filters**: Select appropriate content filters (PG/NSFW/Hentai) for snippet filtering
 2. **Fill Fields**: Use the form fields to describe your image
 3. **Use Snippets**: Click snippet buttons for quick suggestions
 4. **Preview**: See your prompt in real-time